Haiti's gang violence crisis: What to know and how to help

 Haitian authorities have struggled to regain control, and internationally supported attempts to restore order have consistently failed.

 Haitian civilians face extreme danger as armed gangs use violence, extortion and kidnapping to profit from the country’s instability.
-Over 800 civilians were killed in the first nine months of 2025—more than double the same period in 2024.
+Over 1,200 people were killed between July-September 2025 alone.

 With no end to the violence in sight, and dwindling aid budgets, Haitian civilians are increasingly exposed to harm, hunger and displacement.